Skip To Content

 Quasi-Governmental Transportation and Port Authorities

 port authority is a governmental or quasi-governmental public authority for a special-purpose district usually formed by a legislative body(s) to create and support economic development within that area.
+Acting as landlord, this position manages the port assets and public infrastructure under its jurisdiction.

 Transportation authority professionals are responsible for financial management and operating transportation systems.
-They develop and oversee transportation plans, policies, funding programs, and both short-term and long-range solutions that address increasing mobility, accessibility and environmental needs.
+They develop and oversee transportation plans, policies, funding programs, and both short-term and long-range solutions that address increasing mobility, accessibility, and environmental needs.

 Relocation Services, Corporate